barnstee/UA-CloudPublisher/README.md

 ### Persisting Settings

-UA-MQTT-Publisher settings and published nodes configuration can be persisted in the Cloud across Docker container restarts by running:
+UA Cloud Publisher settings and published nodes configuration can be persisted in the Cloud across Docker container restarts by running:

-`docker run -e STORAGE_TYPE="Azure" -e STORAGE_CONNECTION_STRING="yourAzureBlobStorageConnectionString" -p 80:80 ghcr.io/barnstee/ua-mqtt-publisher:main`
+`docker run -e STORAGE_TYPE="Azure" -e STORAGE_CONNECTION_STRING="yourAzureBlobStorageConnectionString" -p 80:80 ghcr.io/barnstee/UACloudPublisher:main`

 And then point your browser again to <http://yourIPAddress>.

 ## Optional Environment Variables

 * LOG_FILE_PATH - path to the log file to use.
-Default is /app/Logs/UA-MQTT-Publisher.log (in the Docker container).
+Default is /app/Logs/UACloudPublisher.log (in the Docker container).
 * STORAGE_TYPE - type of storage to use for settings and configuration files.
 Current options are "Azure".
 Default is local file storage (under /app/settings/ in the Docker container).
 * STORAGE_CONNECTION_STRING - when using STORAGE_TYPE, specifies the connection string to the cloud storage.
 * USE_KAFKA - use a Kafka broker instead of an MQTT broker to send messages to and receive commands from.